RakeshRedekar/IPL-Data-Visualization/README.md

 # IPL Data Visualization Application

-A Nice looking, user-friendly and fully responsive Dashboard for visualization of IPL data.
+A fully responsive and user-friendly Dashboard for visualization of IPL data.

 ## Major Libraries/Frameworks Used :